Avery – 00:01

-That’s so fascinating and such a clear example of how much our mind-body connection is linked in our heart-body connection to
+That’s so fascinating and such a clear example of how much our mind-body connection is linked and our heart-body connection too.

 So there was two things which I just wanted to touch on really quick with what you said there.

 When we label things as negative emotions, we talk about this a lot on the podcast, and when we label it that way, we’ve told a story about that emotion, whereas emotions can just be serving or sabotaging.

 A lot of the times like you even said you needed the anger in order to heal and so when we label anger as that negative emotion it can sometimes be easy for us to push it away but you just embraced it.

 So given your history anger was a very unsafe emotion.

 What allowed you to hold space for the anger even from a space of fear?

 So I think I had just reached the point where I was done.

 And you know, there was a point where the pain did go away.

 I started doing yoga like four times a week and after like two months it went away and then something happened and we had to stop going to that studio.